The global leader in research and development of virosome based vaccines.

 Why is it a unique and broadly applicable technology?

 Virosomes can be made of any enveloped virus and are mainly used for two applications.
 The first application is as a vaccine candidate against the original enveloped virus from which the virosome is made, i.e. the Influenza virus, Respiratory Syncytial virus, Chikungunya, Cytomegalo virus, Herpes Simplex virus, etc. The second application is using the influenza virus virosome as a carrier for specific vaccinal antigens that can be derived from non-enveloped or enveloped viruses like HIV, as well as from more complex pathogens such as the Plasmodium falciparum causing malaria.
 Influenza virosomes may also be used for immunotherapy against cancer and it could be extended to other fields like allergies and autoimmune diseases.
 Virosomes provide a technology platform that can be adapted to many vaccines.
 Lipids, antigens, adjuvants, or other materials, can be added to the dissolved viral membrane or they can be included in the virosome during reconstitution.
-Our pipeline of novel vaccines reflects the broad potential of this technology platform with vaccine candidates in key disease areas.
+Our pipeline of novel vaccines and immunotherapies reflects the broad potential of this technology platform with vaccine candidates in key disease areas.

 Proven safety and tolerability